 Mate is a Croatian innovator, entrepreneur, and founder of the car company Rimac Automobili.
 He started off at the age of 19 in a borrowed garage, tinkering, dreaming, and already thinking several years ahead of the traditional car industry.
 Soon enough, he built a global name for himself, crafting battery tech for the likes of Aston Martin and Renault.
 He also created the world’s first electric ‘supercar’, the Rimac Concept One.
 In 2012, he set out to prove that electric cars could be faster than conventional fuel.
 His dream became reality, as Mate’s ‘Green Monster’ electric car won a Guinness World Record for the fastest ¼ mile.
 He’s received widespread recognition and support for his projects, including USD 90 mi investment from Hyundai and Kia.

-Johannes is a Swedish serial entrepreneur and Co-Founder of KRY, which he plans to develop into the world’s leading healthcare provider by combining medical expertise with state-of-the-art technology.
-Currently available in Sweden, Norway, France and the UK, the business has pioneered the digital healthcare model by enabling people to see a medical doctor or a psychologist via remote video connection, thereby replacing the need for in-person consultations.
-To date, the app has delivered over 1.1mn appointments and is set to launch in more markets this year.
-Long part of Europe’s start-up scene, Johannes is also the founder of a number of other initiatives including Tieday Group and Wowallets.
+Johannes Schildt is a Swedish serial entrepreneur and Co-Founder of KRY/LIVI, which he plans to develop into the world’s leading healthcare provider by combining medical expertise with state-of-the-art technology.
+Currently available in Sweden, Norway, Germany, France and the United Kingdom, the business has pioneered the digital healthcare model by enabling people to see a medical doctor or a psychologist via remote video connection, thereby replacing the need for in-person consultations.
+To date, the app has delivered over two million appointments and is set to launch in more markets this year.
+Long part of Europe’s start-up scene, Schildt has also founded a number of other initiatives, including Tieday Group and Wowallets.